| Asthma

 - Vedanthan PK, Kesavalu LN, Murthy KC, Duvall K, Hall MJ, Baker S, Nagarathna S. Clinical study of yoga techniques in university students with asthma: a controlled study.
 Allergy Asthma Proc 1998 Jan-Feb;19(1):3-9

-" Yoga techniques seem beneficial as an adjunct to the medical management of asthma."
+" Yoga techniques seem beneficial as an adjunct to the medical anagement

 The British Wheel of Yoga